woodstone121/DeepCore/_posts/2017-05-02-Frontness.md

  - Synthesized Training Data
  - Training Methods (e.g. [dropout](http://jmlr.org/papers/v15/srivastava14a.html))

 Those ideas are not unique to the search and discovery problem.
-For example, the well known network *AlexNet* has many millions parameters that need to be learned, and avoiding overfitting is always a challenge.
+For example, the well known network *AlexNet* has many millions of parameters that need to be learned and avoiding overfitting is always a challenge.
 As such, the discussion of building a model in the absence of sufficient data (which in some sense, you always are) will be featured in future posts.